luc99hen/FTA/README.md

 1. download libtorch
     1. match CUDA version
     2. C++11 ABI ([compiler compatibility](https://zhuanlan.zhihu.com/p/125197727))
-2. define your model in configuration file
+2. define your model in the [configuration file](./src/configure.conf)
     - data type supported: float, int, double
-    - data size format: (a b c)
+    - data size format: a, b, c
     - model name: will be used for interface name
-3. ./build.sh configure.conf
+3. ./build.sh
-4. use the torch_wrapper library in your Fortran program
+4. use the `torch_wrapper` library in your Fortran program

-# test

-Phased testing
-- libtorch basic operation
-- cpu/gpu
-- different input
-    - shape
-    - allocatable